sri2199/Jupytr-notebooks/e-games/README.md

-## Jupytr Notebooks for my analytics on e-games and sales data's
+## Jupytr Notebooks for my analytics on e-games and sales dataas